Jean84646/OurChat/README.md

 ## Description

 This is a social networking website where users may create an account and chat with other users.
 User can chat and post to public blog.
+Ongoing work in progress.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.